keboola/connection-docs/transformations/ml-model-deployment/ml-model-deployment.md

 {: .image-popup}
 ![Screenshot - New Workspace](/transformations/ml-model-deployment/03-python-mlflow.png)

 Name it, e.g., *My test workspace*, and select its backend power: *small/medium/large*.
 Then click the button **Create Workspace**.

 {: .image-popup}
 ![Screenshot - Name Workspace](/transformations/ml-model-deployment/04-name-workspace.png)

 After a while a workspace is created.
 You can connect to it using the generated credentials.
-JupyterLab will open, and you should find an empty Jupyter notebook, where you can place your code to use the MLFlow server for training and registering the model.
+JupyterLab will open, and you should find an empty Jupyter notebook, where you can place your code to use the MLflow server for training and registering the model.

 #### Sample code
 The following code uses the [MLflow Python API](https://mlflow.org/docs/latest/python_api/mlflow.html#module-mlflow) to fit an [ElasticNet](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.ElasticNet.html) regression model using [scikit-learn](https://sklearn.org/).
 At the end of the sample code, the model is registered to the MLflow server.

 {% highlight python %}
 # The data set used in this example is from http://archive.ics.uci.edu/ml/datasets/Wine+Quality